alan-turing-institute/asg-research-communications/README.md

 - [**The Tools, Practices and Systems (TPS)**](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems) programme at the Turing represents a cross-cutting set of initiatives that seek to build open source infrastructure that is accessible to all and to empower a global, decentralised network of people who connect data with domain experts.
   - The ASG Community Manager was funded by the ASG and sits in the Reseach Community Management Team hosted under the TPS programme.
   - The Research Application Management group led by Aida Mehonic was piloted under the ASG programme.
-Alden Conner and Jennifer Ding were involved in the productions of one whitepaper each, while supporting multiple ASG projects as Research Application Managers.
+Alden Conner and Jennifer Ding were involved in the production of one whitepaper each while supporting multiple ASG projects as Research Application Managers.

 ### Policies